-Disability is a significant aspect of diversity at Colorado College.
-This past year, Accessibility Resources supported access for about 25% of CC's students who identify as having a disability.
-Some of the disabilities that students experience includes mental health concerns, learning disabilities, ADHD, chronic health conditions, physical disabilities, and sensory disabilities related to vision and hearing.
+Disability is a significant aspect of diversity at CC.
+Accessibility Resources supported access for about 25% of CC's students who identify as having a disability.
+Disabilities that students experience include mental health concerns, learning disabilities, ADHD, chronic health conditions, autism, physical disabilities, and sensory disabilities related to vision and hearing.
 We also assist students with temporary medical conditions.
-Accommodations include extended time on exams, distraction-reduced exam setting, print materials in accessible formats, and note-taking support.
+Accommodations take multiple forms, such as extended time on exams, distraction-reduced exam setting, print materials in accessible formats, and note-taking support.
 Accessibility Resources supports faculty by consulting on classroom accommodations and individual student concerns.
 The Faculty Resources section of the Accessibility Resources website includes guidelines for working with students with disabilities and information on specific accommodations.
-Contact Sara Rotunno for further support.
+Contact Sara Rotunno for support.